The Top Five Ways to Automate Your Dropship Operations

 • Order Visibility

-In today’s world, customers have come to expect full order visibility: “When will my package ship?”
+In today’s world, customers have come to expect complete order visibility: “When will my package ship?”
 “What’s my tracking number?”
 This is particularly relevant for dropshipping retailers, as a large portion of the order process is out of your direct control.

 • Inventory

-Selling out of stock items is equally expensive as it is time consuming, so your dropshipping automation system should be able to read and retrieve current inventory from your vendors and sync it to your catalog.
+Selling out-of-stock items is equally expensive as it is time-consuming, so your dropshipping automation system should be able to read and retrieve current inventory from your vendors and sync it to your catalog.

 • Vendor Performance